-Coronavirus (Covid-19) FAQs for Sanford Health Plan Employers
+Coronavirus (COVID-19) FAQs for Sanford Health Plan Employers

-In the midst of the evolving COVID-19 outbreak, Sanford Health Plan is dedicated to keeping you informed about the latest coverage and care updates as partners in your care.
+Through the evolving COVID-19 outbreak, Sanford Health Plan is dedicated to keeping you informed about the latest coverage and care updates as partners in your care.
 Here are some things you should know.

-Coverage and Care
+Coverage and Care: